alimirjamali/TTM2Youtube/README.md

 ### Tehran Traffic Map images

-Traffic Map images are available as PNG files on Tehran Traffic Control Web Server.
+Traffic Map images are available as JPEG files on Tehran Traffic Control Web Server (file extention in URL is incorrectly specified as PNG).
 This is an example of a traffic map downloaded in rush hour:

 ![](SampleMap.png)

-The PNG file is updated by server's ASPX code approximately every 5 minutes.
+The JPEG file is updated by server's ASPX code approximately every 5 minutes.
 Live example here:

 ![](http://31.24.237.150/TTCCTrafficWebSite/UploadedFiles/WebTrafficImages/Web0.png)